krrnk/ssfr_open_archive_tutorial/README.md

 `git clone https://github.com/krrnk/ssfr_open_archive_tutorial.git`

 ### Loading
-Locate the project file on your computer and double click on it to open it.
+Locate the reaper project file .RPP on your computer and double click on it to open it.

 ### Navegation
 #### General view
-Once the project has loaded you should have a general vier like this:
+Once the project has loaded you should have a general view like this:

 ![picture alt](/img/reaper_session_no_file.png "Reaper General View")